ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

 General idea:

- 1. There are 5-8 number of identified parameters required to model a microscope.
-Plan to used some defaults and some user input values to set up the calculation. ( For example, mesh/grid density defined using step size for setting up matrix representing 3D space, focal length of lenses, etc.)
+ 1. There are 5-8 number of parameters required to model a microscope.
+Plan to used some defaults and some user input values to set up the calculation. ( For example, mesh/grid density defined using step size for setting up matrix representing 3D space, focal length of lenses, wavelength of light, and integral limits)

  2. Next, is the sanity check for the parameters to be valid within physical limits.

- 3. Do computation
+ 3. Do computation (integration)

  4. Print different level of results based on earlier used input.